How to EQ Your Dialogue from Start to Finish: Mastering Step 8 eq dialog start to finish how to de-ess how to listen critically

 Owww!
 Grimace!
 Wince!
 Those painful "S" and "T" sounds in words that jump out of your speakers are called sibilance and they can hurt!

-Did you know you can sweeten and improve the sound of your voice recording (podcasts, voice-overs for video and sermons) simply by removing a few particular trouble spots?
+Did you know you can sweeten the sound of your voice recording (podcasts, voice-overs for video and sermons) simply by removing a few trouble spots?

 It's true and it's often the best place to start when you're recording dialogue or spoken word recordings from home.